 “The people we like to be around are those who make us feel good about who we are, what we believe, and what we enjoy doing,” says Dr. Degges-White.

-Not everyone you meet will share your hobbies, world views, travel bucket list, and sense of style, but most people will share one of those things.
+Not everyone you meet will share your hobbies, world views, travel bucket list, and sense of style, but most people will share one or two of those things.

 Takeaway: Be open and challenge yourself to find common ground with everyone you meet.
 Sometimes that means being vulnerable and sharing some of your experiences and opinions.
-You’ll never know what common ground you have until you open yourself up to people.
+You’ll never know what common ground you have until you open yourself up!

-Next time you’re faced with a small-talk-required event (or just want to practice and meet new people), ask about their week or if they have any big plans for the weekend.
+Need a couple easy ways to start?
+Ask about someone’s week or if they have plans for the weekend.
 Most likely, they’ll be doing something you have some sort of connection with.
 Whether they’re going to a place you’ve been, seeing a movie you’ve seen, or hanging with friends at the beach, there’s likely something you can tie back to your own experience.
-Find the most positive (don’t forget this part!) opinion, memory, or hope (maybe you haven’t seen the movie but you want to) of the activity.
-Sometimes common ground is built-in (e.g. if you’re both in line for a concert or event, you probably have at least that shared interest).
-This is the easiest place to start when looking for new connections.
+Find the most positive (don’t forget this part!) opinion, memory, or hope (maybe you haven’t seen the movie but you want to) you have concerning the activity.
+Starting with built-in common ground (e.g. you’re both in line for a concert) is the easiest place to start when looking for new connections.

 GIVE AND TAKE